TalimaVale/teamTALIMA_theGAME/DesiredArtAssets.md

 * Crate
 * Door (seperate model so we can animate/interact with it)
 * Shopkeeper

-⋅⋅⋅claimed by MrBodeci
+⋅⋅⋅ WIP by MrBodeci
-* Player Character (needs to be customizable and animated) ⋅⋅⋅claimed by teammate
+* Player Character (needs to be customizable and animated)

+⋅⋅⋅ WIP by teammate